 Juneau ‘Basic and Beyond’ Arts Institute

 This year the 2-week Basic Arts Institute is taking on a new look.
-We are partnering with UAS on their inaugural year of ‘The Rainforest Series’….Teachers as Artists, Artists as Teachers.
+We are partnering with UAS on their inaugural year of ‘The Rainforest Series’.

 During the first week participants will work with teacher-leaders to learn how to apply brain research into their classroom practice and understand how the arts increase student engagement and achievement.
 Participants will experience various art forms and explore activities that they can use to integrate the visual and performing arts into their classrooms/curriculums.
 Participants will begin work on a final project–a detailed lesson plan that is part of a larger instructional unit that integrates the arts and reflects the use of local indigenous knowledge and art forms in K-12 classrooms.
 These will be completed, with on-going assistance, during the second week.

 The second week the Basic attendees will join in ‘The Rainforest Series’.
 This includes 3 days of writing, visual art, and performing art in the context of ‘Indigenous Arts Embody Living History’.
 During this time the Basic co-hort will continue to consider their curriculum and how they can integrate a strong cultural component into their lesson plan.
 On Thursday of the second week the co-hort will work with the Basic and Beyond teacher-leader to complete their work and on Friday share in the final presentations and celebration with all participants from both weeks.Rainforest-Flyer.pdf (12 downloads)

 “The whole program was woven together – amazingly well thoughout.”
 (Participant, Nome Basic Arts Institute 2016)

 The Institute will begin with a welcome dinner on Sunday, July 23rd and will conclude mid-day on August 4, 2017.
 All educators are welcome.
 Housing is available on-campus for an additional cost.